 When one Redditor complained that the costs of their auto insurance went up every year despite the fact the value of their auto only went down, Username_Used chimed in with a smart explanation for rising rates – and some advice on lowering auto insurance costs down the line.

 This Redittor is right that rates vary, as your premium is determined by several factors.
-Per State Farm, what you pay is determined by your policy and deductible, what you drive, how often/far you drive, where you live, your driving record, your credit history and your age, sex and marital status.
+What you pay is determined by your policy and deductible, what you drive, how often/far you drive, where you live, your driving record, your credit history and your age, sex and marital status.
 You may even see a different rate if you bundle insurance plans.
+Here's how.

 2. Report accidents even if you’re not at fault